 Details with Side Effects

-No gross overdoses in clinical practice have been reported.
-The half-life of elimination of sumatriptan is about 2 hours [see CLINICAL PHARMACOLOGY], and therefore monitoring of patients after overdose with subcutaneous sumatriptan should continue while symptoms or signs persist, and for at least 10 hours.
-It is unknown what effect hemodialysis or peritoneal dialysis has on the serum concentrations of sumatriptan.
+The elimination half-life of sumatriptan is about 2 hours [see CLINICAL PHARMACOLOGY], and therefore monitoring of patients after overdose with subcutaneous sumatriptan should continue for at least 10 hours or while symptoms or signs persist.

 This monograph has been modified to include the generic and brand name in many instances.